Ammarisanewbie/IP-AllowList/README.md

 ## Objective

 The objective of this IP Allow List program is to automate the management of IP addresses permitted to access restricted content.
-This automation streamlines the process of managing access control measures based on IP addresses, reducing the likelihood of unauthorized access and enhancing overall security.
+This automation streamlines the process of managing access control measures based on IP addresses, reducing the likelihood of unauthorised access and enhancing overall security.

 ### Skills Learned